top of page

 Tammy Fenster, special educator, mother of three neurodivergent children, her daughter of which has an Intellectual Developmental Disability.
 Parent advocacy took over Tammy’s world as she faced many obstacles in her children’s education.
 She remained tireless in striving to overcome a bureaucratic system of education.

-Working with educators was only one side of the coin for Tammy.
-She firmly believes in supporting the “whole child”.
+Tammy firmly believes in supporting the “whole child”.
 In 1998, she founded “Downright Special”, a Vermont statewide parent support group, to ensure parents had a greater voice in education and in their communities.
 Tammy also served on the Board of Directors for the Northern New England Down Syndrome Congress (NNEDSC) and Special Olympics Vermont.
 Additionally, she led and organized the Vermont Down Syndrome Buddy Walk for 6 years bringing awareness and promoting acceptance and inclusion of people with Down syndrome.
 Tammy’s philanthropic work has touched countless families.

 bottom of page